Indoor thermal comfort

 - Use approved room heaters in un-heated or non air-conditioned areas.

-When a significant proportion of people in an area are experiencing thermal discomfort the head of unit should investigate the cause(s) and consider making alternative work/study arrangements for staff and students.
-The Procedures for OHS consultation (pdf 137kb) should be followed.
+When a significant proportion of people in an area are experiencing thermal discomfort the Head of academic/administrative unit should investigate the cause(s) and consider making alternative work/study arrangements for staff and students.
+The OHS Consultation Procedure should be followed.

-Workplace factors to be considered by the head of unit include:
+Workplace factors to be considered by the Head of academic/administrative unit include:

 - concerns expressed by staff and students.